PanLech/WildRebooter/README.md

 python rebooter.py
 ```
 Then keep using the computer.
 When the computer stops responding, use another machine to add `KILL` to the Google Doc, which will cause the script to kill the configured process (for example `rider64.exe`).
 If computer is still not responding, add `REBOOT` to the Google Doc for a forceful reboot.
 Clear the Google Doc after script catches the trigger word.

+Alternatively use Task Scheduler to automate running the script when computer starts.

 ---